helciodev/nytClone/README.md

 ![screenshot](img/screenshot.jpg)

-Sample of New York Times Clone with the following features:
+## Sample of New York Times Clone with the following features:

--Sticky Navigation Bar
+- Sticky Navigation Bar
--Aside with Editor's Pick
+- Aside with Editor's Pick
+- Floating Elements and Positioning
--Floating Elements, Grids and flexbox
+- Grids and flexbox

 ## Built With